 Final opportunity to see the Big Five, you have the option of starting your day with a sunrise game drive in Chobe National Park.
 Then we head to the border and cross into Zimbabwe.
 Border formalities behind us we continue to the nearby town of Victoria Falls, where our last comfortable lodge is located.

-In the afternoon you can enjoy one of the multitude of optional activities on offer at Vic Falls.
+In the afternoon you can enjoy one of the multitudes of optional activities on offer at Vic Falls.
 Visiting the natural wonder of Victoria Falls is an absolute must - standing before the largest sheet of falling water in the world is an awe-inspiring experience.

-Outdoor adventure activities include the thrill of white water rafting on the Zambezi River, considered a world-class white water rafting spot.
+Outdoor adventure activities include the thrill of white water rafting on the Zambezi River, considered a world-class whitewater rafting spot.
 Take a scenic flight in a microlight, helicopter or small plane to see the massive waterfall in all its might and get your heart pumping.
 Bungee jumping is another popular adrenalin inducing activity at Vic Falls, as well as abseiling and gorge swinging.

 Our Cape Town to Victoria Falls Safari comes to a close this morning.
 You can participate in optional adventure activities and continue your onward travels in your own time.